nusairc/AWS-using-Terraform-Ansible-mini-project/README.md

 This project demonstrates the creation of a Virtual Private Cloud (VPC) with public and private subnets using Terraform.
 Additionally, it covers launching EC2 instances and utilizing Ansible to install Git on those instances. the terraform script create a VPC, with 2 Subnets [Private-1 and Public-1], Each Subnet should have 1 EC2 instance, Routing Tables, IG, NAT, Security Groups, Use S3 Bucket as Terraform backend.

+## Important Note

+This project is done for academic and learning purposes.
+While you're welcome to explore and use the code provided, I strongly encourage you to understand the concepts behind it. .
+Copying and pasting the code without understanding its workings may limit your ability to adapt and troubleshoot in different contexts.
+Take the time to explore the documentation of Terraform, Ansible, and AWS.
+Experiment with different configurations, make changes, and observe the effects.
+Infrastructure as Code (IaC) is a powerful approach, and it's essential to grasp the fundamentals before applying it to real-world scenarios

 ## Prerequisites

 Before you begin, ensure you have the following prerequisites: